 Irene Luft’s collection “Neon Noir”

 I finished the day by going to the IZAIO Fashion Week party in a centrally located club with friends, but I couldn’t stay long, because work was calling and I had to get up early and be backstage at the Sportalm show in the morning.
-Yet, the party was nice: lots of interesting faces were around and we all had funny conversations.
+Yet, the party was nice: lots of interesting faces were around and we all had fun conversations.

 The next day I was the digital operator for Jan Mielke at the lookbook shooting of Sportalm which took place backstage, parallel with the show.
 As may be imagined everyone was in a rush back there and we didn’t have very much room or time for the pictures.
-But the Sportalm models were amazing: They ran back and forth while looking stressed, but in the middle of their route they stopped by our set, slapped on a smile, posed professionally and then moved on to change or to go out on the runway quickly.
-That really was a new experience for me, even though I have had such a commission last year, when I photographed the collection of another designer during the models’ slow march across a balcony.
+But the Sportalm models were amazing: They ran back and forth while looking stressed, but in the middle of their route they stopped by our set, slapped on a smile, posed professionally, and then moved on to change or to go out on the runway quickly.
+That really was a new experience for me, even though I have had such a commission last year when I photographed the collection of another designer during the models’ slow march across a balcony.
 The Sportalm shooting was fun, though I was really happy to come home and nap before I had to smarten up again for the next show.

 Our backstage set for the Sportalm Lookbook S/S 2019

 Marcel Ostertag’s collection presentation took place at the Westin Grand Hotel close to the main Fashion Week location E-Werk (for everyone who saw the one-take-movie “Viktoria” – it’s the hotel where she and the guy called Sonne end up).
 There was a beautiful (rooftop) Garden of Eden with lots of little paths and a fountain in the middle and the models walked past the guests in seemingly complicated loops.
-The collection started with light purple and blue looks, continued with pink and yellow and reached the climax with technicolored pieces.
+The collection started with light purple and blue looks continued with pink and yellow and reached the climax with technicolored pieces.
 The styles showed a variety of fringes, tassels, flounces, ruffles, and lace combined to sporty and chic looks.
-The female models had a Japanese-looking hair style with large hair clips that fit the atmosphere of the garden very well.
+The female models had a Japanese-looking hairstyle with large hair clips that fit the atmosphere of the garden very well.
 After the show Marcel Ostertag suggested the meaning of the “MUSE” collection to be a symbol for tolerance and he thanked his supporters for inspiring him to always continue doing what he loves – which I think was lovely.

 Impressions from the Marcel Ostertag “MUSE” presentation